aDecoy/rust-workshop/docs/docs/module7/2_traits.md

 ## Async Traits

-When working with async functions in traits, you'll encounter a limitation: Rust doesn't directly support async functions in traits yet.
+When working with async functions in traits, you'll encounter a limitation: Rust doesn't *(currently, but it's in [progress](https://rust-lang.github.io/rust-project-goals/2025h1/async.html))* directly support async functions in traits yet.
 This is where the `async_trait` crate comes in:

 ```rust showLineNumbers
 use async_trait::async_trait;